tensorflow/tensorflow/g3doc/Rationale.md

 subsume all traditional loop transformations (unimodular and non-unimodular) such as loop tiling, interchange, permutation, skewing, scaling, relative shifting, reversal, fusion, and distribution/fission.
-Transformations on data layout such as padding and transforming to blocked layouts are also captured.
+Transformations on data layout such as padding and transforming to blocked layouts are also represented well via affine layout maps.
-The design of the IR allows a progressive lowering to target-specific forms.

-Besides high-level transformations for loop nests and data layout that a typical mid-level optimizer is expected to deal with, MLIR is also designed to perform certain low-level scheduling and mapping decisions that a typical backend IR is entrusted with: these include mapping to specialized vector instructions,
+MLIR's design allows a progressive lowering to target-specific forms.
+Besides high-level transformations for loop nests and data layouts that a typical mid-level optimizer is expected to deal with, MLIR is also designed to perform certain low-level scheduling and mapping decisions that a typical backend IR is entrusted with: these include mapping to specialized vector instructions,